jdanders/jdanders.github.io/_posts/2016-12-02-yubikey-luks-and-user-authentication.markdown

 Once I have typed the password once, that should be good for the entire session.
 If I really only want one passphrase, it would make most sense to require it at boot, and then allow token-only user login.
 Optional feature: if the yubikey is removed, lock or shutdown the laptop.

+The first half of the post is for Arch Linux, the second half covers Ubuntu.

+# Background and Yubikey setup

-# LUKS key slot and hook
+## LUKS key slot and hook

 When messing with full disk encryption, one should not limit oneself to a single point of failure.
 When I encrypted my partition, I used a strong not-memorizeable password that is written down.
 As long as I have that paper, I can decrypt (or put it into a password vault program like [KeePass](http://keepass.info/)). *Additionally* I will create another key entry in LUKS to decrypt using the yubikey and passphrase.
 If I removed the original password used in LUKS encryption, I would be locked out if the yubikey were damaged or lost.